 Even if you’ve visited before.
 Even if you speak a little of the local language.
 Even if you have friends around.
 No matter what, it’s quite the wild ride!
 (Literally, if you’re going to brave a motorbike.)

-I just arrived in Vietnam on Tuesday, and these first two days have been the start of a new way of life.
+I just arrived in the crazy city of Ho Chi Minh, Vietnam on Tuesday, and these first two days have been the start of a new way of life.
 It’s not all fun and games, but I’m having fun with it.
 Sense of humor is vital.
 There’s a first time for everything, including: